IanGoodbody/C_dataDemo/README.md

   for many tasks than supposedly more powerful languages.
 ```

-Most every moden computer stores programs as *machine code*, basically a series of bits stored on a disk or flash memory that tells the processor hardware what to do.
-You can program in machine code if you have a few extra hours, know the instruction set architecture, and need to atone for some sin against computers.
-While the early pioneers used machine code to program, they quickly invented *assembly code* to make their jobs a bit easier.
+Most every modern computer stores programs as *machine code*, basically a series
+of bits stored on a disk or flash memory that tells the processor hardware what
+to do.
+You can program in machine code if you have a few extra hours, know the
+instruction set architecture, and need to atone for some sin against computers.
+While the early pioneers used machine code to program, they quickly invented
+*assembly code* to make their jobs a bit easier.
 Honestly, assembly is practically a direct translation of machine code, but it has just enough words that you can make sense of it with enough training.
 A sample is given in `arrayDemo.s`.

 The problem with assembly code is that it is specific to the computer you are using.  `arrayDemo.s` was created for an Intel processor with the dreaded x86 architecture and is meaningless to any other computer using a different architecture.
 Also because assembly interacts directly with the hardware, the nice loops, branches, and functions that make programming easy have to be accomplished by telling the chip to jump around in the program's memory.

 The only reason one would ever program in assembly is for super low level functions, super fast program execution, pedagogy, or self loathing.
-The next jump then is to a high level language where you can easy visualize and write high level programing structures and allow a comptuer program, called a compiler, to build assembly and machine code programs for you.
+The next jump then is to a high level language where you can easy visualize and write high level programing structures and allow a computer program, called a compiler, to build assembly and machine code programs for you.
 Enter C.

 The story is that Brian Kernighan and Dennis Ritchie were building an operating system called UNIX in 1972.
 They had assembly code and a high level langauge called B.  B wasn't quite working for the computer they were building UNIX for, so they created C to make thier lives simpler.
 UNIX is a free operating system and became fairly popular and C proliferated with it.
 The advantage to C is that it is very simple (compared to the DoD's Ada which is still popular in Europe), provides a good abstraction of programming functionality, and it is portable.
 C is not too far removed from the most common assembly instructions on most every chip, and thus can be easily compiled into most any version of assembly for most any microprocessor.